 After all, knowing that a certain market is hard to penetrate or that a certain sales technique doesn’t bring results is valuable.
 It narrows the focus of the entire sales team and what may be seen as failure is actually just a lesson on what doesn’t work at the moment.

 There is a myriad of sales advice on how to lead a conversation.
 Asking the right questions is essential in sales outsourcing, and it takes both preparation and practice.

 It is best to ask the open-ended questions at the beginning of a conversation and combine them with closed-ended questions.
 In the earlier stages of the sales process, open-ended questions give business development representatives a lot of insight and create a relaxed atmosphere.

 Skilled salesmen also know how to adapt questions to the conversation and not the other way around.
 It has long been presumed that salesmen are successful because of their great pitch.
 However, it turns out that the most successful salesmen ask the right questions in addition to their good listening skills.

 A popular method used in sales outsourcing is SPIN selling, which focuses on four types of questions: Situation, Problem, Implication and Need-Payoff.

 Focusing on both quality and quantity

 In order to get the best results, business development representatives need to focus on quantity of sales activities they perform in a day.
 However, quantity should not be given priority over quality.

-This is especially important in B2B sales that usually take longer but emphasize the necessity for maintaining good brand image and keeping up with prospects instead of pushy approach.
+This is especially important in B2B sales that usually take longer but emphasize the necessity for maintaining a good brand image and keeping up with prospects instead of going for a pushy approach.
 As sales outsourcing is often used in B2B sales, it is important to take one of its best practices and find the right balance of quality and quantity.